AdobeDocs/target-learn.en/help/mobile-v4/personalize-layouts.md

 # Personalize Layouts

 Now it's time to bring everything together and create the personalized experiences.
-A Target "Activity" is the Target mechanism that links the locations, audiences, and offers together, so that when the request is made from the app, Target will respond with the personalized content.
-We'll build two personalization activities in Target and validate that personalized content is displaying in the app to the right user at the right time and in the right location.
+An "Activity" is the Target mechanism that links the locations, audiences, and offers together, so that when the request is made from the app, Target responds with the personalized content.
+We'll build two personalization activities in Target and validate that personalized content is displays to the right user at the right time and in the right location.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Build Activities in Adobe Target for Our Audiences
+* Build Activities in Adobe Target
-* Validate the Activities in the Demo App
+* Validate the Activities in the sample App

 ## Create Activities in Adobe Target